 Ian has appeared on a few 30 Under 30 lists, most recently topping the prestigious Forbes’ Top 30 Under 30 list, in the Enterprise Technology category.
 He and his wife currently reside in Vancouver with their three-year-old daughter, Ella and newborn son, Miles.

-Jordan MenashyCo-Founder & VP, People and Marketing “In the pursuit of profit, commerce should be wielded as a tool to make the world beautiful.”
+Jordan MenashyCo-Founder & VP, Marketing “In the pursuit of profit, commerce should be wielded as a tool to make the world beautiful.”

-Jordan, the 33-year-old Co-Founder and VP of Marketing & People, is the passion and energy behind Bench.
+Jordan, the 33-year-old Co-Founder and VP of Marketing, is the passion and energy behind Bench.
 Jordan has planned several large-scale music events, managed a promotions company, and worked for the smartphone pioneer, Blackberry.
 He has a Commerce degree from the University of British Columbia.

 Jordan believes that research and development are the most important aspects of good business; rarely saying no to an idea his team presents.
 He resides in Vancouver, drinks too much coffee, and always has the office dog, Zoe DesKennel, in tow.

-The 30-year-old Co-Founder and VP of Design at Bench came to design by way of a love affair with the web in the 90's.
+The 31-year-old Co-Founder and Design Consultant at Bench came to design by way of a love affair with the web in the 90's.
 Distracted by the internet, Adam proceeded to skip a couple of grades in high school to indulge his true stripes as a generalist and independent student (and play entirely too many video games).

 After finishing film school, he started honing his craft at the world-renowned design agency, MetaLab.
-He now leads the design team at Bench.
 And when he says design he means the intentional ordering of any system for the benefit of people.
 These are lofty words, but he means them, firmly standing by the responsibility that design and business have to uphold compassion, dignity, and human flourishing.